zuozhenggh/learning-library/data-management-library/mysql/mysqlse-bootcamp/mysql-enterprise/design-docstore/design-docstore.md

 *This is the "fold" - below items are collapsed by default*

 ## Task 1: Concise Step Description
+4c) MySQL Document Store
+Objective: Understanding the functioning of MySQL Document Store and practicing some CRUD operations.

+Server: serverB

+Notes:
+•	Please note that we use the port for Xdev (33070) instead of usual classic protocol port (3307)

+1. Please connect to MySQL Database via X Protocol

+	shell> mysqlsh -uroot -h127.0.0.1 -P33070 -p

+2. Create and use a test schema.
+(We use javascript mode, but python is available also)

+	MySQL … JS > session.createSchema('test')

+MySQL … JS > \use test

+3. Now create and populate a small collection

+	MySQL … JS > db.createCollection('posts');

+	MySQL … JS > db.posts.add({"title":"MySQL 8.0 rocks", "text":"My first post!", "code": "42"})

+	MySQL … JS > db.posts.add({"title":"Polyglot database", "text":"Developing both SQL and NoSQL applications"})

+4. Checking the built-in JSON validation

+	MySQL … JS > db.posts.add("This is not a valid JSON document")

+5. Inspect the posts collection you have just created

+	MySQL … JS > db.posts.find()

+What can you notice?
+Did the system add something to content by itself?

+	MySQL … JS > db.posts.find().limit(1)

+6. Modify existing elements of the collection

+	MySQL … JS > db.posts.modify("title = 'MySQL 8.0 rocks'").set("title", " MySQL 8.0 rocks!!!")

+	MySQL … JS > db.posts.find()

+7. Check that that a collection is just a table with 2 columns: Index and JSON Document

+	MySQL … JS > session.sql("desc posts")

+	MySQL … JS > session.sql("show create table posts")

+	MySQL … JS > session.sql("select * from posts")

+8. Therefore, it is possible to add indexes on specific JSON elements of the collection

+	MySQL … JS > db.posts.createIndex('myIndex', {fields: [{field: "$.title", type: "TEXT(20)"}]} )

+	MySQL … JS > session.sql("show create table posts")

 ## Learn More